XUEXIKUAIL/EAMINet/README.md

 # EAMINet
-# The code will be published later.
+# The code has been updated.